postmanlabs/open-technologies-docs/DOCS_STYLE_GUIDE.md

 # Documentation style guide

-Thanks for your interest in contributing to the Postman docs! :rocket::book::trophy:
+Thanks for your interest in contributing to the Postman Open Tech docs! :rocket::book::trophy:

 Check out the [contributing](CONTRIBUTING.md) guide for a step-by-step overview of making your contribution.
 Read on for tips on what types of language to use in your edits and additions.